Telepractice extension: Family services

 - Update your approach to ecological momentary support as needed.
 Aim to gradually reduce the frequency of prompt you provide over time, to avoid creating dependency.

 Telepractice offers opportunities to impact a client’s daily life by enhancing their retention of the information you provide.
-Some methods for doing this are presented below.
+Some methods for doing include mulit-modal support and tech-back as outlined below.

 As a general rule, we all remember information better when we absorb it in more than one format.
 For instance, you’re more likely to remember the names of capital cities around the world if you study a map, look at pictures of landmarks, and have a friend quiz you, then if you spend the same total amount of time on just one of those activities.
 This is called the multi-modal principle of learning (Fletcher & Tobias, 2005).
 We can take opportunities to apply this principle while using telepractice.